If you are new to the Street Choirs Festival, the first step is for you to check that this is the right event for you!

 Registration for a choir of any size (at least 12 singers) is £45.
 Registration for individuals is £40 per singer.
 A number of free singer registrations and free homestay with local singers will be available for singers in particular financial need, on application.

-There’s a range of accommodation available in and around Manchester to suit all budgets, including student accommodation near the RNCM for between £40 and £50 per person per night.
+There’s a range of accommodation available in and around Manchester to suit all budgets, including student accommodation near the RNCM from £50 per person per night.

 There are additional optional costs of £5 for a ticket for the Friday night concert, and singers can also buy a festival T-shirt and order a picnic lunch for Sunday.